 Conflicting ideas about, and expectations of, mothers are untangled in the context of the working world of radio, film, television and creative media industries.
 The book teases out commonalities between experiences that are evident across a number of countries, from Hollywood to Bollywood, as well as examining the differences between class, religion, maternal status and cultural frameworks that surround working mothers in various nation states.
 It also offers some possibilities for ways forward that can improve the lives of women workers who are also mothers.

-A timely and valuable contribution to international debates on equality, mothers and motherhood in audio visual industries, this book will be of interest to scholars and students of media, communication, cultural studies and gender, programmes engaged with work inequalities and motherhood studies, as well as activists, funders, policy makers and practitioners.
+A timely and valuable contribution to international debates on equality, mothers and motherhood in audiovisual industries, this book will be of interest to scholars and students of media, communication, cultural studies and gender, programmes engaged with work inequalities and motherhood studies, and activists, funders, policymakers and practitioners.

 Chapter 1: Motherhood and Media Work: an introduction

 Susan Liddy & Anne O’ Brien